 Transducer principles and applications; theory and design of active filters, modern signal detection and enhancement techniques, instrumentation design.
-(Formerly numbered Physics 413.)
-515. Electronics of Nuclear Instrumentation (1) Prerequisites: An electronics course and credit or concurrent registration in Physics 561.
-Operation and utilization of modern solid-state devices as used in nuclear instrumentation.
-516A-516B.
+(Formerly numbered Physics 413.1 516A-516B.
 Theory of Scientific Instrumentation (3-2) Prerequisites: Physics 313; Mathematics 340B or 531.
 Physics 516A is prerequisite to 516B.
 Linear system analysis using Fourier techniques.
 Introduction to the stochastic treatment of signals and noise, using concepts from probability and statistics.
 Optimization of detection systems with respect to signal-to-noise ratio.
 Applications to spectroscopy.
-518. Minicomputer Interfacing (3) Two lectures and three hours of laboratory.
+520. Microprocessor Instrumentation (3) Two lectures and three hours of laboratory Prerequisite: Credit or concurrent registration in Physics 513.
+The electronics of microprocessor-based computer and control systems.
+Assembly language programming.
+Interfacing of analog inputs and outputs.
+The microcomputer as a multipurpose signal processing instrument.
+A THE PERSON NAMED IN 1 19 miles manage 524.
+Physical Principles of Remote Sensing (3) I Prerequisites: Physics 306, Mathematics 340A.